 Standards - China

-Textile and apparel products put up for sale in China must be labeled, as required by GB 5296.4 “Instruction for Use of Products of Consumer Interest – Instructions for Use of Textiles and Apparel”.
-According to GB 5296.4, the following information must be included, with the first three items provided on a permanent label.
+Textile and apparel products put up for sale in China must be labeled, as required by GB 5296.4-2012 “Instruction for Use of Products of Consumer Interest: Part 4 - Textiles and Apparel”.
+According to GB 5296.4, information as listed below must be provided to the consumer via a label in simplified Chinese.

-- Care Instruction/Washing methods - symbols specified in standard GB/T 8685, and certain words to explaining graphic symbols
+- Care Instruction/Washing methods - care symbols specified in standard GB/T 8685 (see SGS information sheets available in English and in Chinese)

-- Name and address of the manufacturer – or in the case of imports, the registered name and address in China of the agent or importer or dealer and the country of origin
+- Name and address of the manufacturer – in the case of imports, the registered name and address in China of the agent or importer or dealer, and the country of origin

 - Product standard code - relevant national, industry or enterprise standards for which the product was tested